maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

 #### `markdown-math` filter

-This is the default behaviour.
-If you do not specify a filter then `[[filter type="markdown-math" tansforms="aligneq"/]]` will be used.
+This is part of the default behaviour.
+If you do not specify a filter then `[[filter type="markdown-math" transforms="aligneq" /]]` will be used.

 The `markdown-math` filter processes the student's text as markdown and renders mathematical content.
 The following rendering rules are applied to recognized token types: